realworldocaml/book/en/08-imperative-programming.md

 This is about ten thousand times faster than our original implementation.

-## Input and output (fix this chapter heading)
+## Input and Output

-Input and output I/O is another kind of imperative operation, where the purpose is to either read input from a file, stream, or device, _consuming_ the input by side-effect; or write output to a file, stream, or device, _modifying_ the output by side-effect.
+Input and output is another kind of imperative operation, where the purpose is to either read input from a file, stream, or device, _consuming_ the input by side-effect; or write output to a file, stream, or device, _modifying_ the output by side-effect.
 There are several I/O libraries in OCaml.
 There is the basic builtin I/O library in the `Pervasives` module, and there are moe advanced I/O libraries in the `Unix` and `Async` modules.
 Let's look at the basic library -- the advanced libraries will be described elsewhere.

 For basic I/O OCaml models input and output with _channels_.
 An `in_channel` is used for reading input, and and `out_channel` for producing output.
 Each OCaml process has three standard channels, similar to the three standard files in Unix.

 * `stdin : in_channel`.
 The "standard input" channel.
 By default, input comes from the terminal, which handles keyboard input.